Adding pedals is a lot of fun.

 While most of that popularity is due to the distinct '70s-leaning gain levels and sustain, the pedal also attracts vintage rock fans for its analog circuitry and true bypass, features that are shared by its younger brother, the Big Muff Nano.

-So, anyone looking for a retro or classic distortion pedal should apply.
+Anyone looking for a retro or classic distortion pedal should apply.

 Once in that style, it can work great as a live-gigging companion or as a studio/recording tool for session guitar players.